deepjyoti30/ytmdl/README.md

 <div align="center">
 <h1>YouTube Music Downloader</h1>
-<h4>Download songs from YouTube by getting the audio from YouTube and the metadata from sources like Itunes and Gaana.</h4>
+<h4>Download songs from YouTube by getting the audio from YouTube and the metadata from sources like Itunes, Spotify, Gaana etc.</h4>
 </div>

 <div align="center" width="60%" height="auto">